-“Olaug’s artwork reflects the unmistakable presence of spontaneity, passion and life.
+“Olaug’s artwork reflect the unmistakable presence of spontaneity, passion and life.
 Much like her work, Olaug was outspoken and passionate; a genuine free spirit.”

 Olaug Vethal was born in 1946 in a small parish a few miles North of Oslo/Norway.
 She studied Philosophy and German in Oslo and she began painting in the early 1970s.

-Olaug studied art at the Hamburg University of Applied Sciences and started her artistic career started with landscape paintings in watercolours.
-Later she took up figurative painting and other artistic styles.
+Olaug Vethal studied Arts at the Hamburg University of Applied Sciences.
+She begun her artistic career painting landscapes in watercolours.
+Soon she took up figurative painting and other artistic styles.
 Olaug Vethal had frequently exhibitions in Hamburg, Norway and France.

 Olaug Vethal was invited to paint at the jazz concerts held in the clubs of Hamburg.
-Her passion for painting musicians and jazz and the attempt to catch the music and the atmosphere of concerts on paper and canvas.
+Her passion was for painting musicians and jazz and she developed a great passion and good skills catching the music and the atmosphere of concerts on paper and canvas.

 In 1988 Olaug Vethal moved to Malta where she started again giving art lessons and soon began teaching Art at the De La Salle College.